COSI-Lab/meeting-minutes/_posts/2015-08-26-Meeting-Minutes.md

 # Project Updates / Announcements

 ## 2015-2016 Projects
-- Tons of different projects were described that the labs are planning on working on this year (which can be seen on docs).
+- [Tons of different projects](http://docs.cslabs.clarkson.edu/wiki/2015/2016_Project_Ideas) were described that the labs are planning on working on this year.
+Contact the project leader or ask around in the labs if you're interested in something!

 ## NANOG Announcement
 - Prof. Liu is interested in sending students to the NANOG networking conference in October.
 Ask him if interested.